OU-CS3560/git-internal-exercises/SPECS.md

 ## Goals

-- Strengthen an understainding of types of Git's object.
+- Strengthen an understanding of types of Git's object.
 - Hopefully create an understanding of what Git's tree object represent.

 ## Questions